awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 Amazon EC2 instances might experience unexpected terminations and restarts\.
 Typically, Amazon ES restarts the nodes for you\.
 However, it's possible for one or more nodes in an Elasticsearch cluster to remain in a failed condition\.

 To check for this condition, open your domain dashboard on the Amazon ES console\.
-Choose the **Monitoring** tab, and then choose the **Nodes** metric\.
+Choose the **Cluster health** tab, and then choose the **Nodes** metric\.
 See if the reported number of nodes is fewer than the number that you configured for your cluster\.
 If the metric shows that one or more nodes is down for more than one day, contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 You can also [set a CloudWatch alarm](cloudwatch-alarms.md) to notify you when this issue occurs\.